 Special Issue articles undergo the same high-standard editorial procedure as other submissions.

-Regarding Special Issue paper, after passing the initial check of the Managing Editor, the manuscript will be successively assigned to the Assistant Editor, Guest Editor, and then to the Editor-in-Chief in the case of a conflict of interest for the Editor-in-Chief to review.
-The Editor-in-Chief may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
+Regarding Special Issue paper, after passing the initial check of the Managing Editor, the manuscript will be successively assigned to the Assistant Editor, Guest Editor, and then to the Editor-in-Chief or an Editorial Board member in the case of a conflict of interest for the Editor-in-Chief to review.
+The Editor-in-Chief or Editorial Board member may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
 Once the manuscript has passed the editorial assessment, the Assistant Editor will start to organize peer-review.

 All Special Issue articles are subject to rigorous and impartial peer-review like other regular submissions.
 Guest Editors supervise the editorial process of all Special Issue articles and make recommendations on them comprehensively based on all review comments.
 Guest Editors are welcome to recommend reviewers for submission before peer review.
 Guest Editors are required to have no conflicts of interest with authors whose work they are assessing.
 For more information on OAE editorial handling, please refer to Peer Review Guidelines and Editorial Process.